NJVS/easybank-landing-page/README.md

 - Responsive Web Design

 ### What I learned
-I have nothing to say about this challenge tbh.
+I didn't encounter any problems for this project tbh.
+I change some of the designs like the button hover and the mobile navigation bar and that's pretty much it.
 I know using ReactJS for this challenge is a bit overkill but I'm still practicing so yeah.
 I'm currently trying out NextJs and Vite, and planning to use it for my future challenge here at FEM.

 ### Useful resources
 - [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)